FlowLPS: Langevin-Proximal Sampling for Flow-based Inverse Problem Solvers: Implementation Details

 \subsection{FlowLPS Configuration}

-We employed a fixed number of Langevin-Proximal update steps, $N_P = 15$ for our main experiments.
+We employed a fixed number of Langevin-Proximal update steps, $N_T = 15$ for our main experiments.
+The variance parameter $s_t^2=t$ was used in the proximal objective.
 A constant step size $\zeta_t = 10^{-4}$ was used for Langevin dynamics across all timesteps.
 For the proximal optimization, we utilized the SGD optimizer.
 We used an initial learning rate of 0.5 for super-resolution and 0.1 for other tasks.
 To ensure stability during optimization, we applied a step-based learning rate decay schedule: for super-resolution, the learning rate is decayed by a factor of 0.85 every 5 iterations, and for inpainting, by 0.65 every 10 iterations.
 For the forward measurement operators, we adopted the implementations from DPS~\citep{chung2023diffusion}.
 Based on empirical findings that negative prompts improve results, we used the negative prompt "blurry, noisy, a bad quality photo" for classifier-free guidance.
 All experiments were conducted with a Classifier-Free Guidance (CFG) scale of $2.0$.

 \textbf{Time Schedule.} Fig.~\ref{fig:timesteps} illustrates the Mean Squared Error (MSE) loss of the reconstructed clean image estimate $\mathcal{D}(\vz_{0|t}^*)$ as a function of timestep $t$, scaled relative to the maximum value.
 The results are averaged over 100 FFHQ images, for both super-resolution and deblurring tasks, with the deblurring curve representing the average of both Gaussian and motion deblurring tasks.
 We observed that the MSE decreases as $t$ decreases, reaching a minimum around $t \approx 0.2$ for deblurring and $t \approx 0.3$ for super-resolution, before beginning to rise as $t \to 0$.
 Based on this trend, we adopted a truncated time schedule to stop the reverse process before significant divergence occurs.
 Specifically, we set the sampling schedule start point to $40+\alpha$ (using the first 40 steps).
 We set $\alpha=5$ for super-resolution and $\alpha=3$ for other tasks, which align with the optimal stopping points observed in our analysis.
 We found these settings empirically provide the best trade-off between reconstruction fidelity (MSE) and perceptual details.